spsforks/SCons-scons-wiki/DeveloperGuide/AcceptingPullRequests.md

-# Howto accept pull requests (for the SCons admin)
+# How to accept pull requests (for the SCons admin)

 Use the workflow on the Github pull request page.